NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Spellmaster's Tenacity.md

 * * *
 **Frequency** once per day

-**Trigger** You critically fail at a saving throw against a foe's spell, and that spell was cast or created with the tradition of magic you selected with the [[Feats/Spellmaster's Resilience|Spellmaster's Resilience]] feat.
+**Trigger** You critically fail at a saving throw against a foe's spell, and that spell was cast or created with the tradition of magic you selected with the [[Spellmaster's Resilience|Spellmaster's Resilience]] feat.

 * * *